vinceimbat/vinceimbat/content/2022 annual review.md

 # July

 This month, I spent a huge amount of time thinking about Thoreau.
 I studied his medium (the romantic excursion) and his quest to live his unique version of [[thoughts/transcendentalism]].
 More importantly, I studied his philosophical stance, which showed how different he is from me.
-Reading about Thoreau's quest inspired me to think about [[thoughts/my quest|my own quest]].
+Reading about Thoreau's quest inspired me to think about [[my quest|my own quest]].
 A huge part of this quest is the work that does not involve others, just myself. [[The writing I do in private is my most important writing]].
 This writing is philosophical as it is meant to help me make sense of and understand my life and the world.

 I spent more time thinking about the kind of philosophy that I want to practice, and this led me to [[lyrical philosophy]] per [[edward mooney]].
 This research on lyrical philosophy introduced me to [[henry bugbee]] and, later on, [[Ordinary language philosophy]], specifically the work of [[thoughts/ludwig wittgenstein]].
 My research on philosophy sharpened the kind of writing I want to produce.
 I want to create artifacts of writing around universal subject matters, which are place-based and use the [[romantic excursion]] as their device.